Exawind/amr-wind/docs/sphinx/walkthrough/rans.rst

 ``ABL.meso_sponge_start                       = 650.0``

 The first variable looks for a ``rans_1dprofile_file``.
 The file contains `z u v tke` (in that order, column format).
 The initial sounding can be provided from some external source.
-The sounding is read  and used to create the initial profile for simulations.
+The profile is read  and used to create the initial profile for simulations.
 Changing the initial condition speeds up the convergence of the precursor simulation by more than 200%.
 The last term ``meso_sponge_start`` is a forcing term to provide a speed-up of computation.
 The turbulent kinetic energy in the upper atmosphere is really small and can oscillate before reaching a converged state.
 This term forces the convergence faster by removing the oscillation.